RedHatQE/widgetastic.core/README.rst

 *WARNING:* Until this library reaches v1.0, the interfaces may change!

-Currently the documentation build on RTD is partially broken.
+Currently the documentation build on RTD is broken.
 You can generate and browse it like
 this:

 .. code-block:: bash